mtask/CollectiFOR/analyze/README.md

 ### Initialization, analysis and viewer

 All the analysis and viewing related functionalities are launched with the `collectifor.py` script.
-Here's all-in-one example command to run everything with a frest collection tar.gz.
+Here's all-in-one example command to run everything with a fresh collection tar.gz.

 ```bash
 # Might require sudo/root depending on your collection's permissions